FieldFuzz: In Situ Blackbox Fuzzing of Proprietary Industrial Automation Runtimes via the Network: Fuzzing Campaigns

-\textbf{Call stack.} At least 12 functions handle the packet of the network stack before it finally reaches the function related to \texttt{CmpSrv}, which is the top component of the network stack.
-Finally, \texttt{CmpSrv} calls an exported hook function of the \texttt{CmpTraceMgr}, which acts as a handler for all Layer 7 commands for the Service Group \texttt{0x0F}.
-The hook function extracts the Command ID from the packet header and jumps into the condition based on command \texttt{0x0D}.
-Functions imported from the \texttt{CmpBinTagUtil} component parse the fuzzing input and finally decode the 17 binary tags.
-Among these, a tag \texttt{0x40} is processed, which was an injection point selected by {\FRAMEWORKNAME}.
-It calculates a memory address offset based on the extracted value.
-Consequently, in the command handler function for the recordAdd command, a \texttt{SIGSEGV} occurs, which is caused by a \texttt{mov} instruction attempting to access the nonexistent memory address.
-This is the offset from a structure that stores a tracing packet, derived from the value supplied by {\FRAMEWORKNAME}.
+\textbf{Call stack investigation.} At least 12 network stack functions handle the packet before it finally reaches the function related to \texttt{CmpSrv}, which is the top component of the network stack.
+Finally, \texttt{CmpSrv} calls an exported hook function of \texttt{CmpTraceMgr}, which acts as a handler for all service layer commands for the service group \texttt{0x0F}.
+The hook function extracts the command ID from the packet header and jumps into the condition based on command \texttt{0x0D}.
+Functions imported from the \texttt{CmpBinTagUtil} component parse the fuzzing input, and decode the 17 binary tags, including tag \texttt{0x40} which influences calculations of a memory address offset, the value for which is controlled by FieldFuzz.
+Consequently, a \texttt{SIGSEGV} occurs in the command handler function for the \texttt{recordAdd} command, caused by a \texttt{mov} instruction attempting to access the nonexistent memory address.
+The corrupted memory offset is from a structure that stores a tracing packet derived from the value supplied by FieldFuzz.

-\textbf{Status codes.} The component changes its returned status codes based on the multiple execution path conditions.
+\textbf{Status code example.} The component changes its returned status codes based on the multiple execution path conditions.
 The \texttt{recordAdd} function does several sanity checks for the supplied value.
-A reply containing the tag \texttt{0xFF7F} with a status code \texttt{0x02} was caused by the payloads in tag \texttt{0x40} that are outside the expected range, such as \texttt{0x0} and \texttt{0xFFFFFFFF}.
-This prevents the crash as the read operation is not reached.
+For example, a reply containing the tag \texttt{0xFF7F} with a status code \texttt{0x02} is caused by the payloads in tag \texttt{0x40} that are outside the expected range, such as \texttt{0x0} and \texttt{0xFFFFFFFF}, preventing the crash by sanitizing inputs before reaching the vulnerable instruction.
 Another state of the component, indicated by the returned status code \texttt{0x11}, neither causes a crash nor forms a successful trace packet processing result.
-In this case, the payload falls into the allowed range and passes the entry checks of the \texttt{recordAdd} function.
-The read operation is reached, resulting in a handled exception due to returned empty packet data.
+In this case, the payload falls into the allowed range and passes the elementary entry checks of the \texttt{recordAdd} function.
+This input reaches the vulnerable read operation; however, the exception is handled, and the component returns a packet without any data.